INDTLab/shiphullsurvey/README.md

 # shiphullsurvey
-If you find our work useful, please cite our work
+If our work is useful for your research, please cite our work

         @article{LIN2023116281,
          title = {Ship hull inspection: A survey},